arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 #### Modbus TCP Client (Master) Opta™

 To set the Opta™ as a Modbus TCP Client (Master), you will need to go to the 'Ethernet' tab under the 'Resources' panel in PLC IDE and check the 'Modbus TCP Master' option.
-As explained previously [here](#modbus-tcp-master-client-and-server-slave-mode), the Opta™ will be assigned as a Client (Master) and you don't need to worry about the greyed-out option for Server (Slave).
+As explained previously [here](#modbus-tcp-master-client-and-server-slave-mode), the Opta™ will be assigned as a Client (Master).
+Do not to worry about the greyed-out option for Server (Slave).

 A Modbus node needs to be added to set parameters to establish communication with the previously configured Modbus TCP Server (Slave) Opta™.
 Right-clicking on the 'Ethernet' tab under the 'Resources' panel, the 'Add' option will appear.
 Choose this option to add a 'Generic Modbus' node.
 The properties for the node for this example project are the following parameters: